daraneeS/EDA_CoinMarketCap/README.md

 ## Overview

-* This project shows process of getting data from compliated API calls.
+This project attempts to get data from compliated API calls due to:
+* Credits rate limit—333 credits/day, and 30 requests/minute for a CoinMarketCap basic account
 * Some **JSON** files are complicated because of **nested dictionaries** or **a list of nested dictionary**
 * This project is able to get the **Inactive/Active Coins** listed on **CoinMarketCap API**